autarch/presentations/dzil-and-my-bundle/index.md

 * Runs all tests before a release
 * Does some other release checks
   * Is Changes updated?
-  * Do I have the newest prereqs installed
+  * Do I have the newest versions of my prereqs installed
   * Are all my prereqs on CPAN?
-  * Are there merge conflict markers?
+  * Are there and merge conflict markers in my source?
-  * Is this the master branch?
+  * Is this the master branch (for stable releases)?
 * Updates Changes with a release date

 ------